 Maybe you are not actively applying to job listings, making calls to potential employers, or floating your resume to industry contacts.
 However, would you be open to an exciting new employment opportunity if it presented itself to you?
-If a recruiter or employer reached out to you to discuss an open position, would you be interested in hearing them out?
-If yes, then it may be time to begin a passive job search.
-If and when that new job comes knocking, it can pay dividends to take a few easy steps now to ensure you are ready.
+If a recruiter or employer reached out to you to discuss an open position, would you listen?
+It may be time to begin a passive job search.
+When that new job comes knocking, it can pay dividends to take a few easy steps now to ensure you are ready.

 Define Your Goals